 Written by Shreya Panda, a grade 11 student

-We’ve always been told that our actions have consequences, but to what extent?
+We’ve always been told that our actions have Results or effects, but to what extent?
 Have you ever wondered if this holds true for nature as well?
-Could we predict these consequences then?
+Could we predict these Results or effects then?
 Does this mean that we could perhaps predict the future?

 The Butterfly Effect answers these questions and more.